Add Your Business/Event

 popular beach resort with a lively gay scene in Tenerife South

 popular area in Tenerife North, with bars, restaurants and boutiques

 capital of Tenerife; home to many landmarks and a few gay venues

 If you’re staying in the Playa de las Americas or Los Cristianos in South Tenerife, it’s worth taking a trip to Playa Los Callados.

 This stretch of sand (mostly stones) and shingle beach is an openly nude beach.
 Mostly straight crowd, but it’s a haven for sexy muscle guys by day looking to get away from the other crowded nearby tourists beaches.

 By night, needless to say, wandering along Playa Los Callados has many opportunities for those looking for adventure.
 Watch your step on the shingle, though.

 Next to Los Cristianos in South Tenerife, there is a small town called Palm-Mar which has its own beach.

-The rocky beach starts at the end of promenade, and the area at the very west end, the spot has become more and more popular with gay visitors.
+The rocky beach starts at the end of promenade, and the area at the very west end is where you may see some gay sunbathers.